El Cortez is “different” in the best possible ways.

 Obviously, you’ll need to walk over to the Fremont Street Experience to take advantage of free entertainment ranging from the overhead light show to live bands.

-While you’re under the canopy, score a $2.99 shrimp cocktail at Fremont’s Lanai Express.
+While you’re under the canopy, score a $3.99 shrimp cocktail at Fremont’s Lanai Express.
 It isn’t the best, but hey, the price is right!

-Circa, the newest resort downtown is a must-see attraction in itself, boasting a cavernous sportsbook, rooftop pool amphitheater, and 2-level casino.
+Circa, the newest resort downtown, is a must-see attraction in itself, boasting a cavernous sportsbook, rooftop pool amphitheater, and 2-level casino.

 It’s tough to miss the SlotZilla Zipline as you mill around Fremont Street, which sends adrenaline junkies soaring over the crowds below.
 I recently braved my fear of heights and experienced SlotZilla’s Upper Zoomline myself and recommend checking it out if you want a quick rush!

-Sigma Derby at The D is the perfect game for those that like to slow roll while consuming free drinks.
+Sigma Derby at The D is the perfect game for those who like to slow roll while consuming free drinks.
 The vintage horse racing game on the second floor of The D is the last of its kind in Las Vegas.

 Check here for a full list of things to do on Fremont Street besides gambling.